 We went to Home Depot and picked up some Handi-pacs in the insulation aisle.
 These were 48″ long meaning that two of them side by side would make for an 8 foot long board, to correspond with the length of the desk.

-You can easily cut these down to the lengths you need and Amazon also sells smaller sized ones that may be helpful if you’re looking for something smaller.
+You can easily cut these down to the lengths you need.
+Amazon also sells smaller sized ones that may be helpful if you’re looking for something smaller.

 The fabric used for the bulletin board is IKEA’s ANNBETH fabric.
 It has sadly since been discontinued.